score4more/teamchallenge/README.md

 4. Efficient database querying
 5. Performance best practices
 6. Security best practices
+7. Test-Driven Development (TDD) approach to ensure code quality and maintainability

 Please follow and improve what you find, leave comments to explain your changes.